Youth Seminar

 Accociate Professor, Department of Political Science at Salisbury University

-Her research focuses on democractic participation and civic engagement.
-She works extensively in Germany, coordinating workshops on topics of democratic civic engagement and American government
+Her research focuses on democratic participation and civic engagement.
+She works extensively in Germany, coordinating workshops on topics of democratic civic engagement and American government.

 Brandon Bohrn

 He is a member of the Bertelsmann Stiftung's Europe Program, where he focuses on transatlantic trade and security cooperation as well as U.S. politics and foreign policy.
 He previously worked for the Bertelsmann Foundation in Washington, D.C.
-A former Fulbright and DAAD scholar, he has studied and worked on both sides of the Atlantic.
-Previously, he worked on the foreign policy team of a U.S. senator and served at two U.S. diplomatic missions in Germany
+Previously, he worked on the foreign policy team of a U.S. senator and served at two U.S. diplomatic missions in Germany.

 Elmar Theveßen

 As a correspondent for ZDF, he reports on international politics and transatlantic relations, with a particular focus on the US.
-His two most recent books analyse the impact of Donald Trump’s first term in office and the conflict between the US and China and its implications for the world.
+He has written numerous books on security matters and global politics including the rivalry between the US and China.
 He has received numerous awards for his journalism.

 Seminarleitung: